The building.

 Lancashire employed its own hangman, as did most counties in 1700’s and early

-Worrall in March of that year, but this is incorrect.
-On the scaffold Worral deliberately kicked off his shoes.
+14th of March 1831.
+On the scaffold William Worral deliberately kicked off his shoes.
 This was thought

 to be a form of message to his mother who had apparently told him that he would

-never die with his shoes off (an allusion to being hanged) unless his behaviour
+never die with his shoes off unless his behaviour improved (an allusion to

-Manchester and Lancaster).
-The rope he used to hang wife murderer, Richard Pedder on the 27th of August 1853, is
+wife murderer, Richard Pedder on the 27th of August 1853.
+The rope he

-still on display in the “Drop Room”, although sadly deteriorated. (click here
+used for this hanging is still on display in the “Drop Room”, although sadly

-to see photo).
-As with the rest of the country, Calcraft was succeeded in
+photo).
+As with the rest of the country, Calcraft was succeeded in turn

 Back to Contents page